 4. School Ratings and Research Tools

-Relocating buyers often search for “top-rated schools.”
-While third-party rating platforms can provide a starting point, they do not always reflect the full picture of a school community.
+Relocating buyers often begin their search by looking for “top-rated schools.”
+While third-party rating platforms can provide a helpful starting point, they do not always reflect the full picture of a school community.

 A more comprehensive approach includes: